-This visa-free status allows Tuvaluans entry into Europe just by presenting their passport upon arrival during 2020, for any of the following travel purposes:
+This visa-free status allows Tuvaluans entry into Europe just by presenting their passport upon arrival until late 2022 for any of the following travel purposes:

-Nevertheless, this visa exemption will entail the obligation to carry an additional travel document starting from 2021.
-The ETIAS travel authorization will become mandatory for all visa-exempt citizens —including Tuvaluans— from 2021, onwards.
+Nevertheless, this visa exemption will entail the obligation to carry an additional travel document by the end of 2022.
+The ETIAS travel authorization will become mandatory for all visa-exempt citizens —including Tuvaluans— from late 2022 onwards.

 ETIAS stands for the European Travel Information and Authorization System and is being implemented by the European Union in order to increase its internal security and further fight terrorism.